Basil Bunting: Life and career

 After travelling in Northern Europe, Bunting left the London School of Economics without a degree and went to France.
 There, in 1923, he became friendly with Ezra Pound, who years later would dedicate his Guide to Kulchur (1938) to both Bunting and Louis Zukofsky, "strugglers in the desert".
 Between February and October 1927, Bunting wrote articles and reviews for The Outlook, and then became its music critic until the magazine ceased publication in 1928.
 Bunting's poetry began to show the influence of the friendship with Pound, whom he visited in Rapallo, Italy, and later settled there with his family from 1931 to 1933.
 He was published in the Objectivist issue of Poetry magazine, in the Objectivist Anthology, and in Pound's Active Anthology.

 In the 1930s, Bunting became interested in medieval Persian literature, studied the language to some degree, and began publishing adaptations of Persian poems by Ferdowsi, Manuchehri, Sa’di, Hafez, and Obayd Zakani; their use of sound patterning seems to have influenced his own.
 During the Second World War, Bunting served in British Military Intelligence in Persia.
-After the war, in 1948, he left government service to become the correspondent for The Times of London, in Iran.
+After the war, in 1948, he left government service to become the correspondent for The Times. in Iran.
 He married a Kurdish woman, Sima Alladadian, who was thirty years his junior.
 Because of his marriage to the underage girl, Bunting was fired from the British embassy.

-Back in Newcastle, he worked as a journalist on the Evening Chronicle until his rediscovery during the 1960s by young poets, notably Tom Pickard and Jonathan Williams, who were interested in working in the modernist tradition.
+Back in Newcastle, he worked as a sub-editor (US copy editor) on the Evening Chronicle until his rediscovery during the 1960s by young poets, notably Tom Pickard and Jonathan Williams, who were interested in working in the modernist tradition.
 In 1966, he published his major long poem, Briggflatts, named after the village in Cumbria where he is now buried in the Quaker graveyard.

-In later life he published Advice to Young Poets, beginning "I SUGGEST / 1.
+In later life, he published Advice to Young Poets, beginning "I SUGGEST / 1.
 Compose aloud; poetry is a sound."

 Bunting died in 1985 in Hexham, Northumberland.